ripmge/mgs/readme.md

 If you need to work from another machine on your LAN, either:

 - Start the optional Kali container and use its browser session.
-- Add an SSH jump container and use `ssh -D` as a SOCKS proxy into the lab.
+- Add an SSH jump container yourself and use `ssh -D` as a SOCKS proxy into the lab.

-Start Kali with the `kali` profile:
+The labs come with an optional Kali container.
+Start it with the `kali` profile:

 ```bash
 docker compose -f compose.barbhack.yml --profile kali up -d
 ```

-Kali is available at:
+Kali is then available via web-VNC:

 ```text
 https://localhost:6901